How can Blob help with using my content on a day-to-day basis?

 - If you want to clean up a specific Data Source like a hard disk or email account, issue a date or size based advanced search only to that Data Source (see “How can I find my content using Blob?”).

 - Select the Data Source you are trying to clean-up in the left panel and double-click on it to display its contents.
 Select the root of the Data Source (i.e. not a sub-folder) – you will see all content in all sub-folders.
-Now sort the content based on date or size to quickly spot and delete old and large content you no longer need (see “How can Blob help with using my content on a day-to-day basis?”).
+Now sort the content based on date or size to quickly spot and delete old and large content you no longer need.
+“How can Blob help with using my content on a day-to-day basis?” has more information on what you can do.

 How do I detect duplicate content?